-Pisgah National Forest itself has nearly 380 miles of trails.
+Pisgah National Forest itself has roughly 400 miles of trails.
 Popular routes in the Pisgah Ranger District include several around the Davidson River area to the Black Balsam area off the Blue Ridge Parkway.
 The hikes range from family-friendly jaunts to strenuous overnight treks.
 The 30-mile Art Loeb trailhead is a short hike from the Davidson River Campground.

 For more information, stop by the ranger station, which is located a mile from the forest entrance on U.S. 276, or call (828) 877-3265.

 There are 82 miles of forest roads and trails open to hiking in DuPont State Recreational Forest.
 Some hikes are easy: Hooker Falls is a quarter-of-a-mile walk from the Hooker Falls access area on Staton Road.